 2. GSMA - The Mobile Economy, Middle East and North Africa 2018

-Challenges around the lack of digital talent in the market, including recruitment of people with data analytics and artificial intelligence skills.
+s around the lack of digital talent in the market, including recruitment of people with data analytics and artificial intelligence skills.
 This is part of a broader issue in the region with more than a quarter of Middle Eastern CEOs across all sectors believe hiring outside of their industry is a potential solution to address the skills gap.

-Delivery and logistics continues to be a challenge for some retailers.
+continues to be a challenge for some retailers.
 While service is improving, change is happening slowly.
 Same-day delivery is no longer something that can be ignored as some retailers are delivering orders purchased online within 2-4 hours.
 We are also seeing some retailers investing in local logistics firms to improve their customer journey and create a competitive advantage.

-Managing stock and the volume of products to buy is a challenge when an excess of supply is available online.
+stock and the volume of products to buy is a challenge when an excess of supply is available online.

-Online copycats: replica items or designs are being sold online for a fraction of the price, creating price wars and undermining quality.
+replica items or designs are being sold online for a fraction of the price, creating price wars and undermining quality.

-Customers seeking greater value are opting to use delivery platforms such as Aramex’s ‘shop and ship’ to purchase the same item outside of the Middle East more cheaply.
+seeking greater value are opting to use delivery platforms such as Aramex’s ‘shop and ship’ to purchase the same item outside of the Middle East more cheaply.

 Hybrid retail has created an empowered consumer: they know what they want, where they can get it and how much they can get it for.
 As a result, loyalty is diminishing, making it more difficult and somewhat expensive to retain customers.
 Value is also becoming an incredibly important trend in the region.